 Example# 6.
 A client in Ca. hired a MARS PET

 DETECTIVE who brought in two dog teams.
 They refused to

-search dogs tracked his dog to an area where
+search dogs tracked his dog to an area where it was picked

-contract by not allowing their client to come along and witness the
+not allowing their client to come along and witness the

 search that he was paying for.

 lost cat.
 The Pet Detective and her search dog, never found

 anything.
 We were asked to come up to BC Canada and do the

 the amount of money the Pet Det.
-Charged and
+Charged and after she had

-locate where the clients cat had been killed right behind the
+where the clients cat had been killed right behind the

 clients house in the alley.